campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 ### Run an interactive Ubuntu container

-You can run a container based on a different version of Linux than is running on your Docker host.
+In the previous step you ran a container based on a different version of Linux (Alpine) than is running on your Docker host (Ubuntu.)

-In the next example, we are going to run an Ubuntu Linux container on top of an Alpine Linux Docker host (Play With Docker uses Alpine Linux for its nodes).
+In the next example, we are going to run an Ubuntu Linux container.

 1. Run a Docker container and access its shell.